NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Discordant Voice.md

-Granted by [[Feats/Discordant Voice|Discordant Voice]], while you are affected by Inspire Courage.
+Granted by [[Discordant Voice|Discordant Voice]], while you are affected by Inspire Courage.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*